webqit/quantum-js/README.md

 ### Overview

 *Subscript Function* is a proposed function primitive that provides this *reactive programming context* within JavaScript.
-It “keeps the contract” for the individual expressions and statements that go into its context!
+It “keeps the contract" for the individual expressions and statements that go into its context!

 These functions go with a notation as in below...